 Celebrating victories in the day-to-day communicates to your employees that you don’t want them to just work hard for the company.
 They, too, deserve a break.
 During those times, encourage and allow them to play hard and celebrate well.

 Without bonding opportunities like lunch breaks and huddles, fostering friendships and having a close-knit team may prove more challenging.
-To facilitate this, create more opportunities for teamwork and collaboration, and encourage a non-competitive environment where everyone has their time to shine.
+To facilitate better employee engagement, create more opportunities for teamwork and collaboration, and encourage a non-competitive environment where everyone has their time to shine.
 What you want is a team who is always happy to help out, collaborate, and have each other’s back.

 We mentioned earlier that open communication is important, but in addition to having a safe space to share their thoughts, employees also appreciate when their ideas are taken seriously and have the potential to turn into actionable strategies for the company.
 Should the opportunity arise, let them take the lead.
 Trust is empowering.